aws-samples/aws-mlflow-sagemaker-cdk/README.md

 - **MLflowVpcStack** deploys the MLflow server on Fargate on a Vpc.
 - **HttpGatewayStack** deploys the HTTP Api integrated with Fargate service using a Vpclink.
-- **SageMakerNotebookInstanceStack** deploys the Amazon SageMaker Notebook Instance including the notebook to showcase a workflow on how to integrate Amazon SageMaker with MLFlow.

 Let us discuss these stacks one by one.